Home Compare DASH vs DHER.DE

 DoorDash vs Delivery Hero: Which Stock Looks Stronger in 2026?

-DoorDash holds the cleaner structural position, with the lead spread across profitability and growth.
-Delivery Hero SE does not offset that deficit through any equally strong structural edge elsewhere.
+DoorDash holds the cleaner structural position, with the lead spread across profitability and stability.
+Delivery Hero SE still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 In the market, Delivery Hero SE carries the stronger setup — intact trend against DoorDash's broken trend.
 That leaves a split case: the structural lead stays with DoorDash, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (DASH: Nasdaq 100, DHER.DE: HDAX).